 Activities such as cooking, washing or bathing will often result in some condensation on windows for short periods of time during cold weather.
 Other than causing deterioration of the finish on wood frames, sills or casings, such condensation is harmless.
 Therefore, moderate, intermittent condensation on windows is probably no cause for alarm.
 However, if windows are consistently wet, or water stains appear on ceilings or walls, prompt action should be taken to avoid further problems.

 The quickest and most effective response to a condensation problem is to increase the ventilation of the house.
 This can be done in several ways:

-NOTE: Installing a dehumidifier does not solve overall home humidity problems, it is only capable of lowering the relative humidity to 50 or 60%.
+NOTE: Installing a dehumidifier does not solve overall home humidity problems, as it is only capable of lowering the relative humidity to 50% or 60%.